deepakcern/MonoH/README.md

 ```
 ## 3.2.
 Running on HTCondor

-***The number of BranchReader jobs can be adjusted by combining suitable number of input files in the Farmout mode.
-Recommended submit node: ui.indiacms.***
+***The number of BranchReader jobs can be adjusted by combining suitable number of input files in the Farmout mode.***

 ### 3.2.1.
 Running BranchReader Condor Jobs